-According to the Central Bank of the Dominican Republic, the cumulative arrival of non-resident visitors who air traveled between January-October of 2018 was 5,424,399, an increase of 317,247 additional tourists when compared to the same period in 2017.
+According to the Central Bank of the Dominican Republic, the cumulative arrival of non-resident visitors who air traveled between January-October of 2018 was 5.4 million, an increase of 317,247 when compared to the same period in 2017.

 How about 2017

 In 2017 the Dominican Republic welcomed 5.
 1 million non-resident foreign visitors by air between January – October.